yoavst/Graffiti/README.md

 As for the editors, you should install an extension or the equivalance for your editor.

 ## Setup
-In order to run Graffiti using the web frontends, you should:
+In order to run Graffiti using the web frontend, you should:

 1. Run the python server
 ```python